Generic Name: altretamine (al TRET a meen)

 any problems with your nervous system (brain or nerves); or

-Do not use altretamine if you are pregnant.
+Do not use Hexalen if you are pregnant.
 It could harm the unborn baby.
 Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether altretamine passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+You should not breast-feed while using Hexalen.

-Altretamine is given in a 28-day treatment cycle, and you may only need to take the medicine during the first 2 or 3 weeks of each cycle.
-Your doctor will determine how long to treat you with altretamine.
+Hexalen is given in a 28-day treatment cycle, and you may only need to take the medicine during the first 2 or 3 weeks of each cycle.
+Your doctor will determine how long to treat you with this medicine.

-Take altretamine after meals and at bedtime, unless your doctor tells you otherwise.
+Take Hexalen after meals and at bedtime, unless your doctor tells you otherwise.

 Your nerve and muscle function may also need to be checked.